 That puts us about 35Mbps SLOWER than the global average.

-America has almost triple our average download speed with 173.67Mbps, putting them 11th in the global rankings.
+America has almost tripled our average download speed, with 173.67Mbps, putting them 11th in the global rankings.

 Downloading the recent, and much-anticipated, Cyberpunk 2077 would have taken around 27 minutes and 53 seconds for Thailand-based gamers.